 Our work resulted in the claim being settled prior to the scheduled arbitration tribunal in Paris.

-We perform forensic engineering services on equipment/ facilities in industries including energy, mining and petrochemical.
+We perform forensic engineering services on equipment/ facilities for clients in industries including energy, mining and petrochemical.